stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 The purpose of this section is to demonstrate the manual labor required in "rolling your own" permissions assertion layer.
 Feel free to skip right over to the :ref:`spring-security-meet-stormpath` section.

-The Stormpath libraries used for this example are: ``stormpath-webmvc-spring-boot-starter`` and ``stormpath-thymeleaf-spring-boot-starter``.
-This provides basic integration with Stormpath and Spring Boot WebMVC apps.
-Additionally, it provides a default set of thymeleaf views for common auth workflows, such as ``/login``, ``/register`` and ``/forgot`` (for dealing with forgotten passwords).
-It does NOT (yet) include Stormpath Spring Security integration.
-In the next section, we will jump into the Stormpath Spring Security integration.

 The code for this section can be found `here <https://github.com/stormpath/stormpath-sdk-java/tree/master/tutorials/spring-boot/01-some-access-controls>`_.